BigDataBiology/SemiBin/docs/index.md

 >  environments. *Nat Commun* **13,** 2326 (2022).
 >  https://doi.org/10.1038/s41467-022-29843-y

 SemiBin is a command line tool for metagenomic binning with semi-supervised siamese neural network using additional information from reference genomes and contigs themselves.
-It will output the reconstructed bins in single sample/co-assembly/multi-samples binning mode.
+It supports single sample, co-assembly, and multi-samples binning modes.

 ## Install